hpylieva/Lucas-Kanade-tracking/README.md

  The tracker should track the can, but in 6 iterations after the start finds a hand and tracks the hand.

 2. DragonBaby
     Run with: python3 lucas_kanade_tracking.py --roi 160 83 56 65 --dpath 'DragonBaby/img/'
     Completely misses a baby when it starts moving fast.

-3.
+3. Football
+    Run with: python3 lucas_kanade_tracking.py --roi 310 102 39 50 --dpath 'Football/img/'
+    On this dataset tracker performs the best because the speed of region of interest change is the lowest.